Back to BLOG

 Credit card processing fees can be broken down into several key components:

 1. Interchange Fees: Set by the card networks and paid to the issuing bank for handling the transaction.
-Interchange fees typically make up the largest portion of the credit card processing cost and can vary depending on the type of card used (rewards cards have a higher interchange fee) and the nature of the transaction (e.g., in-person vs. online).some text
+Interchange fees typically make up the largest portion of the credit card processing cost and can vary depending on the type of card used (rewards cards have a higher interchange fee) and the nature of the transaction (e.g., in-person vs. online).
+Range: 1.30% to 3.25% of the transaction amount

 3. Processing Fees: Charged by the payment processor for handling the transaction.
-They can be either a flat fee per transaction, a percentage of the transaction amount, or a combination of both. some text
+They can be either a flat fee per transaction, a percentage of the transaction amount, or a combination of both.
+Range: 0.10% to 0.50% per transaction, plus a flat fee ranging from $0.10 to $0.30 per transaction.

 Different Models for Charging Credit Card Processing Fees